Skip to main content

 ~ Curtis Watson, Lead Deckhand

-Offshore workers in Louisiana are protected under the law
+Offshore workers in Mississippi are protected under the law.

 Many workers injured offshore don’t know that they fall under a special classification under the law — one that has more protections than any other worker in the U.S. Seamen, or workers who spend a significant amount of time working as a crewmember or captain on a ship or boat in navigation, are considered wards of the courts.
 Their rights are to be jealously protected, just like the court protects the rights of children and widows.